1. If I see a property I like, how do I book a viewing?

 7. How do I pay my rental?

-Payments may be made by bank transfer, debit card payment or cash.
+Payments may be made by bank transfer or cash.
 Rental during the months of July, August and September (where applicable) may be paid monthly on the 1st of the month.
 Thereafter rental payments should be made quarterly in advance on 1st October, 1st January and 1st April.
 Any late rental payments will be subject to a charge of 6% per annum as stated in the tenancy contracts.

 8. What happens at the stage where we move into the property we have taken?

 On the day your contract starts you should come to our office to sign the contracts and collect your keys to the property between 10am and 5pm.
 At this time we will require your first rental payment.
 If you are unable to visit our office on the day of your contract starting you may come in on any weekday thereafter between 9am and 5pm.
 You must however arrange to make your rental payment on the day your contract starts.
 Please note that it is not our policy to post or issue keys on your behalf as all contracts must be signed by the tenant on the day of key issue.
 We will try to ensure that all properties are handed over in a clean/tidy condition at the start of tenancy, however please be aware that in most cases previous tenants may only have vacated on 30th June and therefore tenants with contracts starting on 3rd July may have cleaning and maintenance being carried out around them.
 We will try to keep this to a minimum.

 9. How would we get rid of our rubbish?